suvrotica/SuvroTuitionBlog/src/lib/posts/reflections-on-a-schoolboys-past.md

 <div class="prose max-w-none">

-I remember school through a veil of years of indifference to childhood memories that grownups, at a certain point, must admit to—I do.
-But mine was a complicated palimpsest of ambition, triumph, misadventures, romance, then—shame, regrets—most now like old luggage tags, expired or useless.
+Like many, I remember school through a veil of years of indifference to childhood memories that grownups, at a certain point, must admit to, and I do unhesitatingly, but mine are a complicated palimpsest of ambition, triumph, misadventures, romance, then—shame, regrets—most now like old luggage tags, expired or useless to recount.
 I confess, as useless as perhaps the utility for, or the importance of, the places and characters and several linked trivia that I sometimes wake up to, wade, and wallow in, now that I am fifty.

 <div class="my-8">
     <ImageSlideshow images={imageUrlsSquare} />